-- 4.3.1.1.
-Each competitor will make up to five competition flights (Programmes Q, 1, 2, 3 and, in Unlimited, 4), depending on the cuts made in accordance with Rules 1.3.1.1.
-Programme 4 will be flown by the highest placed competitors in accordance with Rule 1.3.1.1.e)). - 4.3.1.2.
-Before the wing-dipping at the start of each competition flight in Programmes 1, 2, 3, and 4 it is recommended that all pilots perform safety manoeuvres as follows.
+4.3.1.1.
+Each competitor will make up to five competition flights (Programmes 1, 2, 3, 4 and, in Unlimited, 5), depending on the cuts made in accordance with Rules 1.3.1.1.
+Programme 5 will be flown by the highest placed competitors in accordance with Rule 1.3.1.1.d)).

+Before the wing-dipping at the start of each competition flight in Programmes 2, 3, 4 and 5 it is recommended that all pilots perform safety manoeuvres as follows.
 These figures are optional but, if flown, may only be flown once, in any order unless a figure starting inverted is used (see below), and continuously on the same axis.
 They must be flown inside the performance zone: